cschult/hypr25/README.md

 Always run `make install` from the top level directory of the repository.
 It will call all other makefiles in the correct order.

+Run these commands after the installation:

+    systemctl --user enable --now waybar.service
+    systemctl --user enable --now hyprpolkitagent.service
+    systemctl --user enable --now hyprpaper.service
+    sudo systemctl enable --now swayosd-libinput-backend.service

 ## Required packages

 All packages are from the archlinux repositories or the arch user repository (AUR), if not specified otherwise.

 - catppuccin-gtk-theme-mocha (AUR)
 - firefox